jkueh/kringler/README.md

 # kringler

-'tis the season for randomly generated lists
+'tis the season for randomly generated lists!

---
+I tried to be clever and write something myself, and failed to catch an error I made - So here's a version of that code, now with tests!

 ## Usage